iconify/tools/README.md

-# SimpleSVG Tools
+# Iconify.design Tools

 This library is a collection of tools for importing, exporting and processing SVG images.

-Its main purpose is to convert icon sets and fonts to SimpleSVG json collections, but it can be used for other purposes.
+Its main purpose is to convert icon sets and fonts to Iconify JSON collections, but it can be used for other purposes.

 ## Installation

 First install it by running this command:

 ```
-npm install simple-svg-tools --save
+npm install @iconify/tools --save
 ```

 Then you can use it in your Node.js files:

 ```
-const tools = require('simple-svg-tools');
+const tools = require('@iconify/tools');
 ```

 ## What tools are available?